 *Originally published March 2020; Updated September 2021.
 For the most up-to-date information about COVID-19 and mortgage relief, sign in to your Rocket Account or contact us.

 Our COVID-19 Resource Guide offers insight on the real estate market and financial moves to make to protect yourself during this time.

-While beating the virus is the top concern, we understand that this causes an economic disruption that may result in some of our clients having temporary financial difficulties.
-If you’re concerned about your ability to make your payment as a result of COVID-19, here’s what you need to know.
+As we battle COVID-19, we understand that this causes an economic disruption that may result in some of our clients having temporary financial difficulties.
+If you’re like millions of Americans financially impacted by the national emergency, we have some options for mortgage relief.

 If you’re worried about making your mortgage payments, here’s what you should know: